rsksmart/devportal/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ## Project Structure
 The structure of this website is based on the `docs` folder.
+This structure allows for a scalable and organized website, where new sections can be easily added by creating new directories in the `docs` folder.
 Each directory within the `docs` folder represents a separate section on the website.
 This allows for a clear and organized structure, making it easy for users to navigate through the different sections of the website.

-The main navigation of the website is created based on the root directories in the `docs` folder.
-Each directory has its own sidebar for easy navigation.

 Here's a simplified example of how it might look: